helmholtz-analytics/heat/docker/README.md

 ### Building for HPC

-With HeAT being a native HPC library, one would naturally want to build the container image also for HPC systems, such as the ones available at [Juelich Supercomputing Centre (JSC)](https://www.fz-juelich.de/jsc/ "Juelich Supercomputing Centre").
+With Heat being a native HPC library, one would naturally want to build the container image also for HPC systems, such as the ones available at [Jülich Supercomputing Centre (JSC)](https://www.fz-juelich.de/jsc/ "Juelich Supercomputing Centre").
 We show two ways to convert the existing images from the registry into singularity containers.

 #### Apptainer (formerly singularity)